Trinidad and Tobago v United States (2018 FIFA World Cup qualification): Media

 The result and failure for the U.S. to qualify made national and international news overnight.
 ESPN FC hosted a segment on the game and openly criticized the "arrogance" that the United States team had.
 Alejandro Moreno criticized the players' commitment and passion for the game.
 Shaka Hislop, a former goalkeeper who represented Trinidad and Tobago in the 2006 FIFA World Cup, blamed the U.S. media for asking Arena about the performance of European players and other unrelated questions of the match the day before.
 Hislop also criticized the United States team for their criticism of the field conditions.

 Taylor Twellman went on an unscripted rant on ESPN in which he highlighted the lack of focus on the match at hand, claiming other players and broadcasters asked for the other scoreline from the other matches in qualifying.
-Twellman stated the United States needs to revise everything about the United States Soccer Federation, including Major League Soccer, the "pay to play" system of U.S. youth soccer, and other aspects of the federation.
+Twellman stated that the U.S. needs to revise everything about the United States Soccer Federation, including Major League Soccer, the "pay to play" system of U.S. youth soccer, and other aspects of the federation.
 He cited efforts by the German Football Association as an example of a nation that had successfully changed its culture after the national team's failure in Euro 2000 and Euro 2004.
 Twellman further added similar dissatisfaction with the pitch criticism, citing Bosnia and Herzegovina and Belgium playing against each other on what he termed a "cow pasture".
 Twellman also complained that Iceland qualified for the World Cup while the United States did not.
-The next day, he said the US men's national team had an arrogance that he cannot understand and that soccer must not be the American way.
+The next day, he said the U.S. men's national team had an arrogance that he cannot understand and that soccer must not be the American way.
+That same day, Fox Sports' Alexi Lalas rued U.S. elimination as "We have nobody to blame but ourselves."

 An analysis by the sports side of the blog FiveThirtyEight called the match "the worst loss in USMNT's history based on the Elo rating system" since the USMNT was so heavily favored, which made the loss all the more stinging due to the high stakes involved.
-A retrospective by the sports blog SB Nation agreed, calling the match the worst in the US men's team's history.
+A retrospective by the sports blog SB Nation agreed, calling the match the worst in the U.S. men's team's history.